pyeventsourcing/eventsourcing/README.md

     pip install eventsourcing sqlalchemy

-After installation, the test suite should pass.
-Please email me if you find a bug!
+After installation, the test suite should pass, if you run it.
+Please do register an issue if you find a bug.

     python -m unittest discover eventsourcingtests -v

 ## Development